 - a.
-Governance and Leadership
+Governance and Administration

 - b.
-Educational Program and Structure (the Curriculum)
+Educational Program and Structure

 - c.
 Faculty

 - d.
 Students

 - e.
-Basic Science Integrated
+Basic Science

 - f.
-Clinical Science (including Public Health and Primary Care) integrated
+Clinical Science

 - g.
 Finances

-- h.
-Communications (Internal and External)

 The qualifications of the Chair of each subject committee will include proven administrative competence, dedication, and expertise in the goals and objectives of the subject under review.
-The Subject Committee Chair may request authorisation from the Management/Oversight Chair to form a subcommittee to the subject committee.
-All forms should be completed and returned in accordance with the agreed schedule to the Management/ Oversight Chair, who is responsible for ensuring that they are prepared promptly, accurately, and consistently.
+The Subject Committee Chair may request authorization from the Management/Oversight Chair to form a sub committee to the subject committee.
+All forms should be completed and returned in accordance with the agree schedule to the Management/ Oversight Chair, who is responsible for ensuring that they are prepared promptly, accurately, and consistently.

-4. Format of The Self-Study Report

-The introduction to the report will provide a brief overview of how the self-study was conducted, including the level of participation by the various sectors of the academic community and the methods for disseminating the findings and summary report of the task force.
+4. Format of The Self-Study Report The introduction to the report will provide a brief overview of how the selfstudy was conducted, including the level of participation by the various sectors of the academic community and the methods for disseminating the findings and summary report of the task force.
 Include a list of participants as an appendix.
-Note if the self-study process was incorporated as part of institutional planning or served some other purpose beyond fulfilling requirements for IAOMC accreditation.
-The time period covered by the data should be clearly indicated and should be consistent throughout (usually the most recent complete academic year).
+Note if the self-study process was incorporated as part of institutional planning, or served some other purpose beyond fulfilling requirements for IAOMC accreditation.
+The time period covered by the data should be clearly indicated, and should be consistent throughout (usually the most recent complete academic year).

-The responsibility of the Management/oversight committee is to synthesise and summarise the work of the subject committees and prepare the final summary self-study report.
-This entails considering the committee reports to determine how individual components contribute to the ability of the school to fulfil its objectives and educate its students.
-For example, several committee reports will address the issues of graduate medical education and resident teaching skills related to medical student training.
+The responsibility of the Management/oversight committee is to synthesize and summarize the work of the subject committees, and to prepare the final summary self-study report.
+This entails considering the committee reports, to determine how individual components contribute to the ability of the school to fulfill its objectives and educate its students.
+For example, a number of committee reports will address the issues of graduate medical education and resident teaching skills as they relate to medical student training.
 The summary should combine these into a comprehensive assessment.
-Areas of strength and weakness from the committee reports should be reviewed and then synthesised to summarise major institutional strengths and problems needing attention.
-For any identified problem areas, possible solutions and strategies for change should be recommended.
+Areas of strength and weakness from the committee reports should be reviewed, and then synthesized into a summary of major institutional strengths and problems needing attention.
+For any problem areas that are identified, possible solutions and strategies for change should be recommended.

 The database likely will have been prepared at least a month before the survey visit, and some parts may need to be updated for the survey team.
-The team will request current financial information, student enrolment data, educational program changes, and any other significant new information.
+The team will request current financial information, student enrollment data, educational program changes, and any other significant new information.
 These updates should be made just before the database is sent to the survey team and IAOMC staff at least one month before the visit.